joshdr83/GenX.jl/README.md

 Detailed documentation for GenX can be found [here](https://genxproject.github.io/GenX.jl/dev).
 It includes details of each of GenX's methods, required and optional input files, and outputs.
+The inputs now require an additional `MW_s_per_MW` column in each resource file to specify inertia contribution per MW of installed capacity.
+For each period a `policies/inertia_req.csv` file with a `MW_s` column may be provided to set hourly system inertia requirements.
+Enable this feature by setting `InertiaRequirement: 1` in `genx_settings.yml`.
 Interested users may also want to browse through [prior publications](https://energy.mit.edu/genx/#publications) that have used GenX to understand the various features of the tool.